Sponsored

 • No working system in the home country

 The intellectuals of any country are some of the most expensive resources because of their training in terms of material cost and time.
-And this might have a negative effect on a country if the skilled human resources should migrate to another country in search of greener pasture.
+And this might hurt a country if skilled human resources should migrate to another country in search of greener pastures.
 Some of the effects include:

 • Loss of skilled labors